kevinp2000/anbox/README.md

 about.
 Please have a look at the ["Runtime Setup"](docs/runtime-setup.md) documentation.

+## Android Image

+The image used by this fork was made by Pekka Helenius.
+This image fixes many issues with the official prebuilt image, such as the audio latency.
+The actual image files have not been changed in this fork, instead the snapcraft.yaml file is configured to download the image from his website at [this location](https://fjordtek.com/pool/applications/anbox/images/)

 ## Documentation

 You will find additional documentation for Anbox in the *docs* subdirectory